purag/shimmy/README.md

 package myProject
 ```

-The package name can be any classic bash identifier (alphanumberic + underscores).
+The package name must be a classic bash identifier (alphanumberic + underscores) since it will be used in identifiers.

 ## Import
 You include packages by importing the files they're defined in.
 To do this, use the `import` command, which takes one argument, the path to the file: